slims/slims9_bulian/help/en_US/master_file/index.md

-####Master File
+#### Master File / GMD
 <hr>
-Dalam modul Master File kita dapat memasukkan data yang dapat digunakan sebagai master dalam entry data bibliografi.
-Data-data yang dapat kita definisikan dalam modul Master File ini adalah:
+In this module we can enter the master file data that can be used as a master in bibliographic data entry.
-- GMD General Material Designation – Bentuk fisik koleksi atau media fisik tempat penyimpanan informasi.
+- GMD General Material Designation – The physical form of the media item